-- Your name, date of birth, gender, ethnicity, religion, nationality, sexual orientation, employment status, address, NHS number, contact telephone numbers and details of your family, next of kin and any carers.
+- Your name, date of birth, gender, ethnicity, religion, nationality, sexual orientation, employment status, address, National Insurance number, NHS number, contact telephone numbers, email addresses and details of your family, next of kin and any carers.

 - Details of any professionals involved in your care including your GP, CPN, or other professionals.

 - Details of your medical conditions, including your physical and mental health and mental capacity, hospital admissions and discharge information